Fix Windows Update Error 0x80240439: 5 Working Methods

 Go to Settings > Update & Security > Troubleshoot > Additional troubleshooters.
 Click “Windows Update” and run it.

-The troubleshooter scans for broken services, missing registry keys, and stuck downloads.
-CNET recommends running it as a first step for any update error.
+According to Windows 10/11 update troubleshooting, the troubleshooter scans for broken services, missing registry keys, and stuck downloads.
+Run it as a first step for update errors.
 We tested it on a Windows 11 PC and it detected “Windows Update components must be repaired,” then fixed the issue automatically after a restart.

 #Fix 4: Run SFC and DISM Scans